Graduate Diploma of Professional Supervision

 - you require specific leadership training for ministry or mission

-An applicant for admission to the Graduate Diploma of Professional Supervision shall:
+An applicant for admission to candidature for the Graduate Diploma of Professional Supervision shall:

 - hold an AQF Level 8 Graduate Certificate in Pastoral Supervision from an accredited Australian tertiary institution; or